MarkMichon1/BitGlitter-Python/README.md

 each frame number.
 If left blank, it will use the current date and time of the `write()` function starting as the file name.

+`max_cpu_cores=0` determines how many CPU cores you'd like to use when rendering frames.
+0 is default, which is maximum.

 `compression_enabled=True` enables or disables compression of your data, prior to rendering into frames.
 This is enabled by default.